erikaleigh/udacity-frogger-game/README.md

 - Clone or Download the repo
 - Load index.html in your favourite browser
-- Use the :arrow_up :arrow_down :arrow_right :arrow_left buttons on your keyboard to move the Player
+- Use the :arrow_up :arrow_down: :arrow_right: :arrow_left: buttons on your keyboard to move the Player
 - The object of the game is to get your player from the bottom of the screen (grass), to the top of the screen (water) without touching any bugs
 - When you reach the water, the game will reset
-- Have fun! :sparkles
+- Have fun! :sparkles: